 To make this brown sugar buttermilk tart, we start with the crust.
 Graham crackers, brown sugar, salt, and loads of melted Kerrygold butter are pulsed together until the mixture resembles a wet sand consistency.
 Press the mixture into the sides and bottom of a fluted tart pan and allow it to chill while you make the filling.
 The filling, as the name brown sugar buttermilk tart suggests, is a buttermilk-based custard sweetened with brown sugar and cinnamon.
 It thickens quickly on the stove with the help of some egg and cools to a soft creamy consistency.
 We pour this whole mixture into the prepared crust to cool.

 Once you’re ready to serve this brown sugar buttermilk tart, adorn the heck out of it with whatever fresh fruit you fancy.
 Here, I used plums, blue and blackberries, and even some toasted coconut I had on hand.
-The fruit serves to freshen up the tart, so use ripe, ready-to-eat favorites of whoever you’re serving.
-To add even a bit more fruity tang, I recommend a quick fruity drizzle made by combining tart preserves with a bit of lime juice.
+The fruit serves to freshen up the tar.
+Use ripe, ready-to-eat favorites of whoever you’re serving.
+I recommend a quick fruity drizzle made by combining tart preserves with a bit of lime juice.
 The juice thins out the sweet preserves and balances it with a kick of acid.
 The whole thing works together super nicely and makes for an impressive treat that you can share.

 I hope you’ll call on this brown sugar buttermilk tart in the coming summer months.
 It’s a great way to showcase summer fruit and something about it feels effortless yet elevated.
 For the crust and all of your other butter needs, I highly recommend Kerrygold.
-Their products serve stunning desserts like this well, and it’s an honor to partner with a brand I respect so highly.
+Their products serve stunning desserts like this well, and it’s an honor to partner with a brand I respect.
 In the meantime, thank you for your prayers and support in the coming weeks!
-We can’t wait for baby girl to make an arrival and will be sure to share all about it when the time is right.
+We can’t wait for baby girl to make an arrival and will share when the time is right.
 Happy Thursday and Happy Baking!